*When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

 Remember, these sit-stand desks are height-adjustable to accommodate users of varying heights.

-That said, you want to set your desk at a comfortable ergonomic height, not too high and not too low.
+That said, you want to set your desk at a comfortable height, not too high and not too low.

 A wrongly adjusted desk will most likely cause you pain in your upper back, wrists, and neck.
 It can also cause fatigue quickly due to too much straining.

 Raise it to a level that matches your elbow height and ensure you can easily reach the work surface without overstretching your elbows.

 In simpler words, ensure your elbows stay close to your body.

 If you find yourself pulling your elbows away from the body to reach the desktop, then your desk is too high!

 Make small adjustments on the desk height until you find that sweet spot that works for you!

 #4.
 Make sure the computer screen is at a perfect height